 Learning for Life (PSHE)

-Loreto “Learning for Life” (Personal social, health and economic education or PSHE) is an integral part of the curriculum and embedded in the ethos of the school.
+Loreto “Learning for Life” (Personal, social, health and economic education or PSHE) is an integral part of the curriculum and embedded in the ethos of the school.
 Personal development is enhanced as young people develop the skills they need to grow and develop as individuals and members of society.
 We want our young people to be healthy, both mentally and physically, form strong and safe relationships and develop an awareness about the world and their place within it.
 When they leave us, we will have prepared them for the world of work and taught them the skills to be able to make safe informed decisions and lead happy and healthy adult lives.

-Form teachers deliver the PSHE curriculum through seven key lessons during the year and subject areas have identified additional aspects of PSHE that are delivered by subject teachers.
+Form teachers deliver the PSHE curriculum through nine key lessons during the year and subject areas have identified additional aspects of PSHE that are delivered by subject teachers.
 This approach allows all staff to be involved in the delivery of such a vital part of a young person’s education.

 Three aspects of PSHE are taught, as recommended by the PSHE association and the new PSHE Government curriculum guidelines;